289th Rifle Division

 The 289th Rifle Division (289-я стрелковая дивизия) was an infantry division of the Soviet Union's Red Army, formed twice.
 The division was first formed in the summer of 1941, after the German invasion of the Soviet Union, and was sent to the front and destroyed in the Battle of Kiev in September.
 The division was formed a second time in October 1941 from the 5th Rifle Brigade, a separate infantry brigade fighting in the Continuation War against Finnish and German troops in Karelia.
 The new division spent most of the war in Karelia and in the summer of 1944 fought in the Vyborg–Petrozavodsk Offensive, which resulted in the end of the Continuation War in September.
 The division was stationed at Belomorsk in Karelia until its disbandment after the end of World War II in July 1946.

 First Formation

 The 289th Rifle Division began forming from reservists on 10 July 1941 at Lubny.
 Its basic order of battle included the 1044th, 1046th, and 1048th Rifle Regiments, as well as the 281st Artillery Regiment.
 At the beginning of August, the division was assigned to the Southwestern Front's 26th Army.
 The division arrived at the 26th Army's positions from 2 to 5 August, taking up a defense along the Dnieper southeast of Kiev.
 The division fought in the Battle of Kiev and was destroyed in the Kiev pocket in September, along with most of the 26th Army.
 While the division was officially disbanded on 19 September, its commander and some remnants escaped to provide a cadre for the division's second formation.
+During its fighting in August, the division suffered disintegration: 76.9% of the division's personnel were reported missing in action between 10 August and 20 August 1941 alone.